tarwn/lessthandot-hugo/blogs/content/posts/2011-03-08-t-sql-tuesday-016-grouping.md

   </table>
 </div>

-&#8211;If you run the code above with @TimeSpan = 1, you get data in 1 minute intervals
+–If you run the code above with @TimeSpan = 1, you get data in 1 minute intervals

 DECLARE @TimeSpan INT = 1